-22 By contrast, as the documents before the Court show, the Community concluded a civil aviation agreement with the Kingdom of Norway and the Kingdom of Sweden in 1992, approved by Council Decision 92/384/EEC of 22 June 1992 (OJ 1992 L 200, p.
+By contrast, as the documents before the Court show, the Community concluded a civil aviation agreement with the Kingdom of Norway and the Kingdom of Sweden in 1992, approved by Council Decision 92/384/EEC of 22 June 1992 (OJ 1992 L 200, p.
 20), has reached an agreement in principle in that field with the Swiss Confederation, and, at the time when this action was brought, was negotiating with 12 European countries an agreement on the creation of a 'common European airspace'.

-The bilateral air transport agreement between the Kingdom of Denmark and the United States of America 23 A bilateral air transport agreement, known as a "Bermuda" type agreement, was concluded between the Kingdom of Denmark and the United States of America on 16 December 1944 and amended in 1954, 1958 and 1966 with the aim of liberalising international air traffic ('the 1944 Agreement').
+The bilateral air transport agreement between the Kingdom of Sweden and the United States of America

+A bilateral air transport agreement, known as a "Bermuda" type agreement', was concluded between the Kingdom of Sweden and the United States of America on 16 December 1944 and amended in 1954, 1958, 1966 and 1983 with the aim of liberalising international air traffic ('the 1944 Agreement').
+The initial version of the 1944 Agreement contained, inter alia, clauses requiring airline companies to be owned and effectively controlled by the other party, non-discrimination clauses, etc. The subsequent amendments related in particular to freedom in pricing and traffic matters.
+The traffic rights of the American companies were more extensive, however, covering any destination beyond Stockholm and Göteborg (Sweden).

 24 The documents before the Court show that, in 1992, the United States of America took the initiative in offering to various European States the possibility of concluding a bilateral 'open skies' agreement.
-Such an agreement was intended to facilitate alliances between American and European carriers and conform to a number of criteria set out by the American Government such as free access to all routes, the granting of unlimited route and traffic rights, the fixing of prices in accordance with a system of 'mutual disapproval' for air routes between the parties to the agreement, the possibility of sharing codes, etc. I - 9540
+Such an agreement was intended to facilitate alliances between American and European carriers and conform to a number of criteria set out by the American Government such as free access to all routes, the granting of unlimited route and traffic rights, the fixing of prices in accordance with a system of 'mutual disapproval' for air routes between the parties to the agreement, the possibility of sharing codes, etc. 25 During 1993 and 1994, the United States of America intensified its efforts to conclude bilateral air transport agreements under the 'open skies' policy with as many European States as possible.

-25 During 1993 and 1994, the United States of America intensified its efforts to conclude bilateral air transport agreements under the 'open skies' policy with as many European States as possible.
-26 In a letter sent to Member States on 17 November 1994, the Commission drew their attention to the negative effects that such bilateral agreements could have on the Community and stated its position to the effect that that type of agreement was likely to affect internal Community legislation.
-It added that negotiation of such agreements could be carried out effectively, and in a legally valid manner, only at Community level.
-27 During the negotiations held on 24 to 26 April 1995, representatives of the Danish and American Governments reached a consensus on the amendment of the 1944 Agreement.
+26 In a letter sent to Member States on 17 November 1994, the Commission drew their attention to the negative effects that such bilateral agreements would have on the Community and stated its position to the effect that that type of agreement was likely to affect internal Community legislation.
+It added that negotiation of such agreements could be carried out effectively, and in a legally valid manner, only at the Community level.

+27 In the course of negotiations between 24 and 26 April 1995, representatives of the Swedish and American Governments reached a consensus on the amendment of the 1944 Agreement.
 That consensus was subsequently confirmed by an exchange of diplomatic notes.

-28 The following amendments were thus made to the 1944 Agreement in 1995.
-In the body of the text of that agreement, Articles 1 (Grant of Rights), 2 bis (Designation and Authorisation), 3 (Definitions), 4 (Safety), 5 (Application of Laws), 6 (Revocation of Authority), 7 (User Charges), 8 (Aviation Security), 9 (Pricing), 10 (Fair Competition), 11 (Commercial Opportunities), 12 (Customs Duties and Charges), 13 (Intermodal Services), 14 (Consultations) and 15 (Settlement of Disputes) were amended or added in order to make the agreement comply with the American 'open skies' model agreement.
-In addition, Annexes I and II to the 1944 Agreement, containing lists of routes and opportunities for using them, were amended to bring them into line with the American 'open skies' model agreement (in relation, for example, to routes, operational flexibility, charter flights, etc.).
+Thus, in 1995, the following amendments were made to the 1944 Agreement ('the amendments made in 1995').
+In the body of the text of that agreement, Articles 1 (Grant of rights), 2 bis (Designation and Authorisation), 3 (Definitions), 5 (Application of Laws), 6 (Revocation of Authority), 7 (User charges), 8 (Aviation Security), 9 (Pricing), 10 (Fair Competition), 11 (Commercial Opportunities), 12 (Customs Duties and Charges), 13 (Intermodal Services), 14 (Consultations) and 15 (Settlement of Disputes) were amended or added in order to make the agreement comply with the American 'open skies' model agreement.
+In addition, Annexes I and II to the 1944 Agreement, containing lists of routes and operational possibilities, were amended so as to comply with that model (for example, in relation to routes, flexibility of use, transshipment, charter flights).
 Finally, an Annex III, concerning the principles relating to the CRSs, was added.